wso2/docs-choreo-dev/en/pe-docs/docs/administer/configure-approvals-for-choreo-workflows.md

 === "Environment promotion"

      To review and respond to environment promotion approval requests, a user must have the following permissions.
-Platform Engineers must ensure that users designated to review and respond to approval requests have these permissions:
+Platform engineers must ensure that users designated to review and respond to approval requests have these permissions:

       - **WORKFLOW-MANAGEMENT**:
           - Approve component promotion requests: Grants access to review and approve the promotion of components to critical environments.